PRINSUS-RIsk/SUS-Risk/research/work-packages.md

 ### Expected Outcomes \& Stakeholder Impact:

-- **Outcomes:** Qualification and quantification of the risk and identification of factors affecting risk[^1]
+- **Outcomes:** Qualification and quantification of the risk and identification of factors affecting risk
-- **Applications:** Policy recommendations on the need for additional RM strategies and tools to cope with faced risk, and developing measures to influence farmer risk[^1]
+- **Applications:** Policy recommendations on the need for additional RM strategies and tools to cope with faced risk, and developing measures to influence farmer risk
-- **Stakeholders:** Researchers, Policy-makers, Entrepreneurs, Business associations, Insurance companies[^1]
+- **Stakeholders:** Researchers, Policy-makers, Entrepreneurs, Business associations, Insurance companies

 ### Description:

-This work package focuses on the qualification and quantification of agricultural risks through innovative analytical approaches[^1].
-It addresses the dynamic dimension affecting risk management choices and introduces causality assessment through panel Vector Auto-Regressive analysis[^1].
+This work package focuses on the qualification and quantification of agricultural risks through innovative analytical approaches.
+It addresses the dynamic dimension affecting risk management choices and introduces causality assessment through panel Vector Auto-Regressive analysis.
 The work package investigates the relationship between chemical use and agricultural production risk, particularly in light of the Farm-to-Fork strategy's environmental targets.

 ---